The Columns (Columbia, Missouri)

 The Columns are the most recognizable landmark of the University of Missouri in Columbia, Missouri.
 Standing 43 ft tall in the center of Francis Quadrangle and at the south end of the Avenue of the Columns, they are the remains of the portico of Academic Hall.
 Along with Jesse Hall, they are one of the most photographed sites in Missouri.
 The Columns have been at the center of many traditions and events including graduations, concerts, pranks, weddings, and protests.
-Mizzou's school song mentions the columns}.
+Mizzou's school song mentions the columns.
 They are a contributing structure to the Francis Quadrangle National Historic District.
 The columns underwent preservation work in 2017.

 History

 Academic Hall was constructed in 1840–1843 as the first building of the University of Missouri and the first public university building west of the Mississippi River.
 Accountant and architect Stephen Hills, who also designed the first Missouri State Capitol Building, designed the hall.
 The hall's columns were made from limestone drums from the Hinkson Creek Valley south of the campus.
 When Academic Hall burned to the ground in 1892, the columns remained standing.

 In the next few months after the fire, many people thought that the Columns were an eyesore that blocked the view of the new buildings (Red Campus) being constructed on the Quadrangle.
 Some worried that they were structurally unsound and a safety hazard.
-In August 1893, the board of curators issued a resolution that called for the Columns to be demolished "as soon as convenient".
-A local newspaper reported that Gideon F. Rothwell, the university's president, had ordered two mule teams to pull down and remove the Columns.
-Jerry S. Dorsey, a leading Columbia citizen, led a protest against their removal, saying that "the Columns could not be pulled down by a herd of elephants".
-Rothwell replied that the columns were coming down "even if he had to dynamite them."
+Gideon F. Rothwell, the university's president, had ordered two mule teams to pull down and remove the Columns.
+However, citizens protested, with a fistfight between Rothwell and one Jerry S. Dorsey reportedly occurring.
+Rothwell later changed his mind, and The Columns stayed.

 Dorsey obtained a judicial writ that halted the immediate destruction of the Columns, and an architect said they would be structurally sound.
 The protest from Columbia citizens and the reassurance that the Columns did not pose a safety hazard led Rothwell and the other curators to have a change of heart in December 1893, and the Columns remained.

 In 2017, the columns underwent a major preservation effort.
 In the 2017 fall semester, the university offered a class called "The Geology of the Columns".